richardimaoka/alpakka-blog-post/README.md

 If you are not familiar with ActorSystem and Materializer, you can assume that they are like underlying infrastructure to run Akka Stream.
-Typically each of them has only one instance in your application, more precisely, in your (OS) process.
+Typically there is only one instance of ActorSystem and only one instance of Materializer in your application, more precisely, in your (OS) process.

-In a production environment, you should already have a data set in Cassandra, but in this example, we need to prepare a data set by ourselves before running Akka Stream with CassandraSource.
+In a production environment, you should already have a data set in Cassandra, but in this example, we prepare a data set by ourselves before running Akka Stream with CassandraSource.
 So let's create a keyspace and a table in Cassandra as follows:

 ```
+final Statement createKeyspace = new SimpleStatement(
-CREATE KEYSPACE IF NOT EXISTS akka_stream_java_test \
+  "CREATE KEYSPACE IF NOT EXISTS akka_stream_java_test WITH REPLICATION = "
-  WITH REPLICATION = { 'class' :  'SimpleStrategy', 'replication_factor': 1 };
+   + "{ 'class' :  'SimpleStrategy', 'replication_factor': 1 };"

-CREATE TABLE akka_stream_java_test.users (
-  id int,
-  name text,
-  age int,
-  PRIMARY KEY (id)
 );
+session.execute(createKeyspace);

+final Statement createTable = new SimpleStatement(
+  "CREATE TABLE akka_stream_java_test.users (" +
+    "id int, " +
+    "name text, " +
+    "age int, " +
+    "PRIMARY KEY (id)" +
+    ");"
+);
+session.execute(createTable);
 ```

-In the example code, we use Java driver to execute them so that you don't need to install CQL client yourself to connect to Cassandra.
+In the example code which you can find [here](where?), we use the Cassandra Java driver to execute them so that you don't need to install
+CQL client yourself to connect to Cassandra.
 Keyspace is what contains Cassandra tables, and you need to declare a replication strategy when you create a keyspace.
 After creating the keyspace, you can create a table under it.